André Gaudreault: Bibliography

 After obtaining a bachelor's degree in 1975 at Université Laval in Quebec City, he continued his studies at Université Sorbonne-Nouvelle, where he did doctoral work under Michel Marie and Michel Colin, obtaining his Ph.D. in 1983 with a dissertation entitled “Récit scriptural, récit théâtral, récit filmique: prolégomènes à une théorie narratologique du cinéma".
 During his studies, he became familiar with the work of Gérard Genette on narratology and with that of Christian Metz on film semiotics.
 These two thinkers have exercised a great influence on his work.

 Following his doctorate, he was named associate professor and later full professor at Université Laval, where he taught until 1991, when he became a full professor at the Université de Montréal.
 In 1992 he co-founded, with Germain Lacasse, the Groupe de recherche sur l’avènement et la formation des institutions cinématographique et scénique (GRAFICS) and then, in 1997, with three colleagues from the Université de Montréal, the Centre de Recherche sur l’Intermédialité/Centre for Research into Intermediality (CRI), which he headed until 2005.
 From 1999 to 2016 he was director of the journal Cinémas.
 In 2007, he co-founded, with Denis Héroux, the Observatoire du cinéma au Québec, a scholarly crossroads which encourages exchange and partnerships between cinema professionals in Quebec and film students.
 In 2012, he co-founded, with Gilles Mouëllic (Université Rennes 2) and Maria Tortajada (Université de Lausanne) the international research partnership TECHNÈS, of which he is also the director.

 Since 2013 he has held the Canada Research Chair in Film and Media Studies.
 In 2016 he founded the Laboratoire CinéMédias.
 Currently, he is director of the Programme de recherche sur l’archéologie et la généalogie du montage/editing (PRAGM/e), which he co-founded in 2018.

-He is or has been a member of various scholarly journal committees, including: Les Cahiers de la Cinémathèque (Perpignan, France); Sociétés & Représentations (Université Panthéon-Sorbonne, France); Film History (American Museum of the Moving Image, New York); Archivos de la Filmoteca (Valencia, Spain); Early Popular Visual Culture (formerly Living Pictures: The Journal of the Popular and Projected Image, Abingdon, England); Cinema & Cie (Università degli Studi di Udine, Italy); Recherches en communication (Université catholique de Louvain, Belgium); and 1895, Revue de l’Association française de recherche sur l’histoire du cinéma (Paris, France).
+He is or has been a member of various scholarly journal committees, including: Les Cahiers de la Cinémathèque (Perpignan, France); Sociétés & Représentations (Université Panthéon-Sorbonne, France); Film History (American Museum of the Moving Image, New York); Archivos de la Filmoteca (Valencia, Spain); Early Popular Visual Culture (formerly Living Pictures: The Journal of the Popular and Projected Image, Abingdon, England); Cinema & Cie (Università degli Studi di Udine, Italy); Recherches en communication (Université catholique de Louvain, Belgium); and 1895.
+(Paris, France).